Kim Ngân Pagoda Entrance Gate

 An altar worship Mother Goddess of Mountains and Forests in Vietnamese folk religion at Kim Ngan

 Generally entrance to the temple complex is free as is the parking.
 However, if you visit during the festival, expect to pay around 10000-20000VND parking per vehicle.
+At such busy times, less spiritual people can gather and the fee includes a “guard” service.
+Even so, do not leave valuables in the vehicle.

 Discover Ninh Binh